TAIS ARTIST IN RESIDENCE PROGRAM

 Research and Production in Animation

-The Canadian Artist Residency is three-months long, taking place between February and May, 2017.
+TAIS Canadian Artist Residency is three-months long, taking place this year between September and November 2018.
 The goal for this Canadian Artist Residency is to emerge with a finished work.
 The selected Canadian artist is awarded $9,000, comprised of $3,000 in-kind towards 3-months of studio space, equipment and resources at TAIS Studios, and $6,000 in cash funding for their project.

-The International Artist Residency is one-month long, taking place in March 2017.
+TAIS International Artist Residency is one-month long, taking place this year in May 2018.
 The goal for this residency is to develop a new animated work.
 The selected artist is awarded $3,500, comprised of $1,500 in-kind towards 1-month of studio space, equipment and resources at TAIS Studios, and $2,000 in cash funding for their project.

 To read about past residency recipients, click HERE>>